Matthew Ho is a journalism sophomore and Mustang News sports columnist. The views expressed do not necessarily reflect those of Mustang News.

 Even in a year where the team struggled to win games and particularly close them out, the team stayed together through adversity.

 Their efforts could come to fruition as soon as next season, as Head Coach John Smith and the coaching staff have recruited four impact players into the program.
-Isaac Spears is one of those players.
+Bryan Penn-Johnson is one of those players.